MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - Saving strategy: in dev, we can automate deletion of templates at 5PM and recreate the whole stack at 8AM in the morning
 - Productivity:
     - Ability to destroy and re-create an infrastructure on the cloud on the fly
-    - Automated generation of diagram for the templates
+    - Automated generation of diagrams for the templates
     - Declarative programming, no need to figure out ordering and orchestration
 - Separation of concerns: create many CF stacks for applications and layers

 ## How CloudFormation Works

-- Templates have to uploaded to S3 and then be references in CloudFormation
+- Templates have to be uploaded to S3 and then referenced in CloudFormation
-- To update a template we can't edit previous ones.
+- To update a template, we can't edit previous ones.
 We have to re-upload a new version of the template to AWS
 - Stacks are identified by a name
 - Deleting a stack deletes every single artifact that was created by CloudFormation